neontomo/atlar-bank-api/README.md

 # run the server
 npm run dev # development
 npm run build && npm run start # production

+# run tests if you want,
+# it checks the api endpoints
+# for valid data & response codes
+npm run test
 ```

 2. open the browser and go to http://localhost:3000
-3. use the api endpoints to get and list accounts and transactions (in your browser or with a tool like `postman`)
+3. use the api endpoints to get, update or delete data. e.g. `GET http://localhost:3000/api/v1/accounts` or use `postman` to make other types of requests than `GET`.

 ## api documentation

-make a request to the following endpoints with `x-www-form-urlencoded` data:
+available endpoints:

 - `GET` /api/v1/accounts
   - get all accounts